cloudmaven/documentation/pages/aws/aws_hipaa.md

 have had access to PHI.

-HIPAA regulations are also viewable through the lens of NIST; we find for example the [NIST HIPAA Security Rule](https://www.nist.gov/healthcare/security/hipaa-security-rule) which is detailed in NIST Special Publication 800-66 Revision 1.
+HIPAA regulations may be seen through the lens of NIST; we find for example the [NIST HIPAA Security Rule](https://www.nist.gov/healthcare/security/hipaa-security-rule) which is detailed in NIST Special Publication 800-66 Revision 1.
 This document discusses HIPAA=compliant implementations in practice.

-Putting a conforming technical system in place is fairly straightforward though detailed.
-Steps are provided on this page although we are by no means exhaustive.
-Our objective is to provide an initial technical basis for a scalable research solution under HIPAA guidelines.
-The counter-point to this technical task is the task of actually satisying conditions for HIPAA compliance in a real implementation.

-Such real implementations operate under a *Shared Responsibility* model: AWS provides necessary security measures and practitioners build and operate the environment according to established practices; including documentation and logging access.
-Thus making use of HIPAA-aligned technologies from AWS** is not equivalent to being HIPAA compliant.
+Putting a conforming technical system in place is fairly straightforward though detailed (Part 1).
+Satisying conditions for HIPAA compliance in a real implementation also involves sociological elements.
+Real implementations operate under a *Shared Responsibility* model: AWS provides necessary security measures while practitioners build and operate the environment according to established practices; including documentation and logging access.
+HIPAA compliance is *more* than using HIPAA-aligned technologies from AWS.

 We proceed along the following program.

-- Complete this preamble section
+- Complete the preamble with a User Story and an open question list
- - This includes defining User Story elements that motivate what follows
-- Provide instructions for building a secure compute environment (SCE) on the AWS cloud
+- Part 1 is instructions for building a secure compute environment (SCE) on the AWS cloud
   - Constructing a Virtual Private Cloud
   - Constructing storage, compute and data management elements; and so forth
-- Describe Proof-of-Concept "A" (POC A) of the SCE
+- Describe Proof-of-Concept **A**
-  - Simple; but it includes a small synthetic dataset
+  - Simple; including a small synthetic dataset
   - Obtaining and operating up this data
   - Examining logs
+  - Cost estimate
-- Describe POC "B" of an SCE
+- Describe POC **B**
-  - To include a substantial synthetic dataset
+  - Substantial synthetic dataset
-  - ...a queryable Redshift database
+  - Queryable Redshift database
-  - ...a Web application supporting data visualization
+  - Web application supporting data visualization
+  - Cost estimate

 While this study uses AWS our team is also building comparable structures on other cloud platforms,